github/hubot-scripts/README.md

 ## Installing

+Once you have Hubot installed, you should already have `hubot-scripts` installed.
+Check `package.json` to be sure.
+If that is the case, you update `hubot-scripts.json` to list any scripts from this repository you want to load.
+The default `hubot-scripts.json` looks like:

+    ["redis-brain.coffee", "tweet.coffee", "shipit.coffee"]

+If you update `hubot-scripts` in `package.json`, you will automatically get updates to your scripts listed here.

-Once you have Hubot installed, you can drop new scripts from this repository right into your generated Hubot installation.
-Just put them in `scripts`, add the new scripts to the `hubot-scripts.json` file.
+Alternatively, you can copy files from this repository into your `scripts` directory.
+Note that you would not get updates from the `hubot-scripts` repository unless you copy them yourself.

 Any third-party dependencies for scripts need the addition of your `package.json` otherwise a lot of errors will be thrown during the start up of your hubot.
 You